marnedo/ppgcourse2024/docker.instructions.md

 ### 1. Install Docker:

-(remember to use ‘sudo’ for administrative commands if you are not logged in as root)

 https://docs.docker.com/get-docker/

+> remember to use ‘sudo’ for administrative commands if you are not logged in as the root in your computer

 ---